 After decades of buying used suits (most recently on eBay), here are my top four reasons why you should buy used suits (and other men’s wear) online:

 By buying used suits online (and at local thrift shops) you can save so much money that clothing is no longer a major expenditure in your budget.
-For the cost of just one better quality suit that retails for $500 or more, you can build a respectable wardrobe by buying used.
+For the cost of one new better-quality suit that retails for $600 or more, you can build a complete wardrobe by buying second-hand.

 The Zegna suit I paid $25.00 for in a thrift shop has a level of quality I could never afford to buy at retail.
-By thrifting you can indulge expensive tastes in clothing that would normally be beyond the reach of the common man.
-With a bit of good timing and research, I have purchased better brands like Hickey Freeman, Joseph Abboud, Canali and Oxxford when thrifting for much less than I would pay for lower-tier mass-market brands new.
+By thrifting, you can indulge expensive tastes in clothing that would normally be beyond the reach of the common man.
+With a bit of good timing and research, I have purchased better brands like Hickey Freeman, Joseph Abboud, Canali and Oxxford when thrifting for much less than I would pay for lower-tier mass-market menswear brands when shopping retail.
 Yes, I can have my champagne on a beer budget!

-For arguments sake, let’s say that you buy four better quality used suits and wear them in rotation.
-They will last far longer than one new suit purchased at retail.
+For argument’s sake, let’s say that you buy four better-quality second-hand suits for a total of $200.00 and wear them in rotation.
+They will last far longer than one new suit purchased at retail for the same amount of money (and look better as well).
 Well made suits can last a lifetime if well cared for.
-Better brands make suits that stand the test of time.
-If you buy quality rather than a trendy designer label, your suits will provide years of good looks and service.
+Better menswear brands make suits that stand the test of time.
+If you buy quality, your second-hand suits will provide years of good looks and service.

-Well made clothing shows your good taste.
+Well made clothing shows your good taste and allows you to make a good impression.
 Besides, who doesn’t like getting more compliments?

 How To Get Started!